 for drinking or cooking.
-Information on lead in drinking water, testing methods, and steps to take to minimize exposure are available from the Safe potential for lead exposure by flushing the tap for Drinking Water Hotline at (800) 426-4791 or at water.epa.gov/drink/info/lead/index.cfm.
+Information on lead in drinking water, testing methods, and steps to take to minimize exposure are available from the Safe Drinking Water Hotline at (800) 426-4791 or at water.epa.gov/drink/info/lead/index.cfm.